Company Secretarial Software UK: What Self-Filing Directors Need

 From 31 March 2026, HMRC's Company Accounts and Tax Online (CATO) service closes.
 Corporation tax returns (CT600) must be filed using commercial software or through an agent who files via software.
 This primarily affects small and micro-entity companies that currently use CATO to file both company accounts and corporation tax returns together.

 This change doesn't directly affect Companies House filings (confirmation statements and accounts can still be filed via WebFiling), but it's another reason to have a proper software workflow in place rather than relying on manual processes.
+Our separate guide to Companies House software filing covers what filing through commercial software looks like in practice.

 Key Takeaways